thenexthub/Codira/stdlib/public/NIO/NIO/Docs.docc/Articles/Running Alloction Counting Tests.md

 means you want to divide 75001 by the 1000 runs to get the number of allocations per run.
 In other words: each iteration of this allocation test allocated 75 times.
-The extra one allocation is just some noise that we have to ignore: these are usually inserted by operations in the Swift runtime that need to initialize some state.
+The extra one allocation is just some noise that we have to ignore: these are usually inserted by operations in the Codira runtime that need to initialize some state.
 In many (especially multi-threaded test cases) there is some noise, which is why we run the workload repeatedly, which makes it easy to tell the signal from the noise.